achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 A variable statement declares a [local variable](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.6.1) within a [method statement](#method-statement).
 The statement specifies the type and the name of the variable, the allowed types being: **double**, **float**, **int**, **long**, **object** and **returnadress**.
-Additionally the index of the variable within the [local variable array](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.6.1) may be specified, either as an absolute index value or  as an offset relative to the index an another variable.
+Additionally the index of the variable within the [local variable array](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.6.1) may be specified, either as an absolute index value or  as an offset relative to the index of another variable.
 Note, that, dependent on the type, a variable can occupy one or two slots in the [local variable array](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.6.1).
 For the variables whose declarations do not contain an index specification the assembler assigns an implicit index which is the slot following on the last slot occupied by the previously declared variables.

-**Note:** it is allowed by the JVM specification that multiple variables occupy the same slot in the [local variable array](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.6.1).
+**Note:** The JVM specification allows multiple variables occupying the same slot in the [local variable array](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-2.html#jvms-2.6.1).

-The exact syntax of the variable statement is as specified in the following EBNF expression:
+The exact syntax of the variable statement is as defined in the following EBNF expression:

     ::ebnf
     variable statement = 'var', variable type, identifier, [index], ';' ;